Pepe2795/Analisis_Resultados_SAT_NYC/README.md

     These are the schools with the highest combined scores from the math, reading, and writing sections of the SAT.

-- Based on the output from top_10_count_borough (Series that shows how many of the top 10 schools (by total SAT score) are located in each borough):
+- Based on the output from top_10_count_borough (series that shows how many of the top 10 schools by total SAT score are located in each borough

   According to this analysis, the distribution of the top 10 schools across boroughs is: